n8l1n/CSE110-Lab1/index.md

 <img src="c_logo.png" width="300">
 MASM

 Take a look at how to print "Hello World" in C++!
-(I honestly had no idea what to put for quoting code)
+(I honestly had no idea what to write to practice quoting code)
 ```
 #include <iostream>